NAME: John Archibald McFarlane MORISON

 EMBARKED: 19 October 1914 Transport A24 Benalla

 Jack went to work for Mr Gilmour a carpenter from Willaura.
-He was also a good player for the Maroona and Willaura Football Clubs and secretary of the Maroona Football Club.
+Jack was a good player for the Maroona and Willaura Football Clubs and secretary of the Maroona Football Club.
 Prior to enlisting, he was working as foreman carpenter with the railways on the new Maroona-Geringhap line.
-James Morison opened dining rooms to compliment his shop, taking advantage of the opening of the new rail line.
+His father James opened dining rooms to compliment his shop, taking advantage of the opening of the new rail line.

 Just months after WW1 broke, Jack left Maroona and enlisted on 17 October 1914 at Broadmeadows, joining the 8th Battalion, E Company.
 His brother James, better known as “Dinnie”, had enlisted in August and was also with the 8th Battalion.
 Jack sailed for Egypt just two days after enlisting, on 19 October 1914, leaving no time to travel home to Maroona for goodbyes.
 He did, however, have “Dinnie” and he would reunite with some of his Hamilton mates.

 The 8th Battalion was part of the second wave of troops that landed at Gallipoli.
 Around 5 May, the 8th Battalion moved to Cape Helles with a plan to take the village of Krithia.
 The attack started on 8 May, but it proved costly to the allies and the village remained in enemy hands.
 A letter home written by Thomas Skeyhill of Hamilton and published in the Hamilton Spectator on 26 October 1915, gives a good account of the events of 8 May at Cape Helles which was the turning point in not only his war experience but also Jack Morison’s.
 With them in the trenches were “Dinnie” Morison, Gordon Torbet and Gus Lodge of Hamilton.